Import from file

 - Required fields.
 Each item type in ALM Octane has required fields, as determined in the workspace configuration.
 If you do not enter values for all the required fields of an item, ALM Octane imports the item in draft status.

 - Localization.
-For fields that use system lists, use the localized list values according to your client's language.
+In fields that use system lists, use the localized list values according to your client's language.

 Date fields.
 The following date syntaxes are supported: